-The insertion depth should be marked at intervals around the circumference of the pipe using white permanent marker and be square with the pipe axis to assist the operator in determining if the assembly is correctly aligned prior to commencing welding, thereby ensuring the correct insertion depth and the pipe has not moved at any point during the welding process.
+The insertion depth should be marked at intervals around the circumference of the pipe using white or silver colour ink permanent marker and be square with the pipe axis to assist the operator in determining if the assembly is correctly aligned prior to commencing welding, thereby ensuring the correct insertion depth and the pipe has not moved at any point during the welding process.

-4. SURFACE CONTAMINATION
+2.1.5 SURFACE CONTAMINATION

-The surfaces to be welded for all EF fittings shall be clean and free of contaminants.
-Common sources of contamination include hand cream, sun screen, detergent and surfactant used in horizontal directional drilling.
-Welders shall ensure hands are free of potential contaminants and also check equipment is clean.
+EF fitting welding surface shall be clean and free of contaminants.
+Common sources of contamination include dirt, dust, sand, grease, hand cream, sunscreen, detergent, and surfactant used in horizontal directional drilling, such as Bentonite clay.
+Welders shall ensure hands are free of potential contaminants and should wear disposable nitrile gloves when handling jointing components.
+In addition, equipment should be clean and in good condition.

-In addition to avoiding contaminating the area, clean the pipe surface with unused approved alcohol wipes to remove traces of dirt, mud and other contamination.
+In addition to avoiding contamination of the jointing surfaces, clean the pipe surface with a new approved alcohol wipes to remove traces of dirt, mud and other contamination.